| Objectives | | Celtic & Member Community Links | | Contact |

 |

-![]() The 2011 one was held on Friday 28 October, 2011 at Ryde Eastwood Leagues Club, West Ryde attended by 60 guests from the Council and many of the Celtic communities.
+![]() As an example, this report is on the 2011 one which was held on Friday 28 October, 2011 at Ryde Eastwood Leagues Club, West Ryde attended by 60 guests from the Council and many of the Celtic communities.
 The special guest, and speaker, was the Spanish Consul-General (left) - Gerardo Bugallo Otona ![]() (awards and those who collected them are on the right)

 Thanks go to guests for attending, and special mention to the many sponsors and supporters of the Dinner: (right mouse click on image, 'view image' - to see in larger size)